vtenfys/ninetales/packages/ninetales/README.md

 1. a new way to create modern JavaScript websites and applications

-2. an experimental project designed to push the bounds of what's possible with existing frameworks
+2. an experimental project designed to raise the performance bar for similar frameworks

 ## Developing Ninetales